When two tribes go to

 After years of grappling with clashing priorities, differing capacities, siloed knowledge and tribal instincts, Kate’s team saw huge progress.
 “We worked together, and we broke those barriers.
 In reality we accelerated plans we already had: we enabled video consultation, we enabled Teams…We enabled rapidly the use of some innovative technology such as robotic process automation to be able to book and schedule 20,000 staff for vaccination at two or three weeks notice.
 It was a staggering set of achievements, but for me the learning point was that barriers came down.
 We had trust and confidence in one another and were able to move at a pace that really showed how we could achieve real transformation.”

 Stepping outside our tribes and into collaborative partnerships isn’t easy, but for those of us trying to drive forward a digital-first agenda our unifying principal – focussing on patients, citizens, service users – is the best reason for trying.
-You can find tools developed in collaboration with the LGA to help your organisation plan and navigate the first steps towards partnerships at rethinkpartners.co.uk/resources.
+You can find tools developed in collaboration with the LGA to help your organisation plan and navigate the first steps towards partnerships rethinkpartners.co.uk/resource-centre/.

 About Clare Morris

 Clare Morris is a former NHS leader and co-founder of Rethink Partners, working with health and care organisations to visualise and implement change for good.